Chart Color Schemes

 Portarlington has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 13 projects likely to affect this region.
-Notable projects include Lifestyle St Leonards, Vista Portarlington Residences, Panorama Portarlington, and the Portarlington Recreation Reserve Master Plan.
-The following details those most relevant:.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 13 projects that could impact the area.
+Notable ones include Lifestyle St Leonards, Vista Portarlington Residences, Panorama Portarlington, and the Portarlington Recreation Reserve Master Plan.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.